 That is, any American who filed for an extension is now buckling down to prepare his 2018 tax return… myself included.

-One related topic that has been generating lots of questions for me lately is foreign disregarded entities.
+One related topic that has been generating lots of questions for me, both during last week’s Retire Overseas Conference in Houston and in my inbox lately, is foreign disregarded entities.
 Even professional tax-filers seem to be confused as to how these work.

 In fact, this reader may not need to file to elect a disregarded entity; it wasn’t clear in his inquiry if he even has an offshore entity.
 He bought a piece of property in another country.
 If he holds title to the property in his own name, then he has no additional IRS forms to file.
 Any rental income from the property should be reported on a 1040 Schedule E form, just as you would report U.S. rental income.

 If the reader did set up an offshore entity to hold his property overseas, then, yes, he has additional filing requirements.